whytot/BadgeForAppIcon/README.md

 *:  Support , but need apply</br>
 Please contact the customer service staff on the OPPO developer platform by yourself.
 He will explain how to apply for this function.
+*:  I am currently in the application stage.
+If I succeed, I will update this method.

 #### 3.4 	VIVO(Not Support)